Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 POLITICAL PAYOFF

-Just six months after the deal was approved, Zucchet was appointed by the City Council as one of the City’s three Commissioners on the San Diego Unified Port District’s Board, a powerful local post and plum political appointment.
+Just six months after the deal was approved, Zucchet was appointed by the City Council to serve as one of the City’s three Commissioners on the San Diego Unified Port District’s Board, a powerful local post and high-profile political appointment.

+As a Port Commissioner, Zucchet is a fiduciary for the City’s best interests, but as the union leader, he a fiduciary for his members to get them better pay and benefits, as well as defend them from wrongful termination or other adverse actions taken by the City.

-For the next three years, the City spent approximately $30 million to renovate the 101 Ash building, but by January 2020 the County shut the building down over repeated exposure of cancerous asbestos material.
+Over the next three years, the City spent approximately $30 million to renovate the 101 Ash building, but in January 2020, the County shut the building down over repeated exposure of cancerous asbestos material.

 In August of 2020, as the controversy over the shuttered building was becoming a hot political issue in the mayor’s race between Councilwoman Barbara Bry and former Councilman Todd Gloria, Zucchet penned an article in the San Diego Union-Tribune titled “101 Ash Street is the Taj Mahal compared to other city property.”